 Both increases and decreases can be found when looking at specific crime categories.
 The number of persons suspected of crimes against person, theft, robbery or other offences of stealing increased by 3 percent.
 The number of persons suspected of fraud or other acts of dishonesty decreased by 3 percent.

 Between the mid-1970s and the early 1990s the number of registered suspects rose from 81,200 to peak at 111,000 in 1993.
-Until the end of the 90s the number of registered suspects declined, but has increased once again, with a new peak in 2010 at 126,000 registered suspects.
+Until the end of the 1990s the number of registered suspects declined, but increased again, with a new peak in 2010 at 126,000 registered suspects.
+Since 2010 the number of registered suspects has decreased, until 2015 when the level flattened a bit.
 Since there has also been an increase in the size of the population that has reached the age of criminal responsibility (15 years), the increase in the number of registered suspects becomes smaller when it is viewed in relation to this population trend.

 The majority of those suspected of offences are men.
-In 2012, men accounted for approximately 81 percent of all those registered as suspects in connection with crime.
+In 2015, men accounted for 80 percent of all those registered as suspects in connection with crime.
 The proportion of women among all those suspected of offences increased successively from 13 to 19 percent over the period between 1980 and 1996.
 Subsequent to this point, the proportion of registered suspects comprised of women has remained relatively stable at a level of around 18 to 21 percent.
-In 2012, approximately 22,600 women were registered as suspects, which represents a 1 percent decrease by comparison with 2011.
+In 2015, approximately 20,800 women were registered as suspects, which is 2 percent more than 2014.